worldr/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure there is documentation, or an explanation as to why it is not needed.
 - [ ] Rebase on top of `main` branch before review and before merging.
 - [ ] Ensure that CI/CD passed.
+- [ ] Review the changes by yourself.

 ### For developers